 Here on Read Lenormand, I have printable journaling worksheets which you can use to record your nine card, String and Grand Tableau readings.
 You can grab those here!

-Finally, if you want to know more about reading Lenormand feel free to sign up below for a free Lenormand Combinations PDF guide.
+Finally, if you want to know more about reading Lenormand feel free to sign up below for a free beginners Starting with Lenormand PDF guide.
 It’s fun, it’s free and it is downloadable on mobile, tablet and computer!